 Our current research interests and directions include:

-The ultraviolet component of the solar spectrum is capable of inducing damage in DNA, the genetic code of life essential for cell growth, development and function.(1) I will explore the primary photo-protection mechanisms of DNA by determining the extent of excited state delocalisation in model DNA systems, and how this prepares molecules for fast non-radiative relaxation.
+The ultraviolet component of the solar spectrum is capable of inducing damage in DNA, the genetic code of life essential for cell growth, development and function.
+Key questions surround the primary photo-protection mechanisms of DNA include the extent of excited state delocalisation in model DNA systems, and how this prepares molecules for fast non-radiative relaxation.
 If excited states live for picoseconds, charge-transfer states can be accessed, generating electrons and holes that can destroy the genetic code via oxidative damage.
 If charge-transfer is initiated, how far do the ensuing electron and hole particles migrate?

 II.
 Elucidating excitation transport mechanisms in photo-voltaic materials

-IV.
+III.
 Nanoscale design principles of natural and artificial light harvesting systems

 The general macroscopic principles that underlie the near unity efficiency of natural light harvesting are becoming more apparent, and provide inspiration for artificial solar devices.
 To date, these studies have limited spatial resolutions (typically > 20 μm), that limits our understanding of how the spatial arrangement of molecules on a nanometer length scales connects to their energetic and temporal landscapes.
 To counter this, we have built a home-built microscope that couples high temporal and spatial resolution to reveal the influence of the spatial heterogeneity/morphology on the critical charge separation dynamics.